 If you do miss the boat, or fancy a different challenge, then the Salkantay Trek is an alternative route to Machu Picchu.
 This crosses the 4,600m-high Salkantay Pass and descends through the cloud forest, taking in Inca ruins such as Llactapata.

 If you’re taking on the Inca Trail, trying checking out my complete guide for first-timers.
+For comprehensive information on travel in Peru, read our 28-day itinerary for Peru and guide to Peru trip costs.

 One final tip on Cusco: be careful with your belongings.
 Like any tourist hotspot in South America, or anywhere for that matter, there is crime.
 This article on scams by How to Peru is useful to read before you visit to better understand the risks.